-To make best use of Journey Analytics, become familiar with the key concepts related to customer journeys and engagement.
+To make the best use of Journey Analytics, get familiar with key concepts related to customer behavior.

-An event in Journey Analytics is an activity or interaction between an individual and an application or business solution.
-The journey analysis capabilities in Journey Analytics allow you to report on events that have been registered in Acoustic Exchange by these applications.
+It's an activity or interaction between an individual and an application or business solution.
+The journey analysis capabilities allow you to report on events that have been registered in Acoustic Exchange.

-A journey is a sequence of interactions taken by a customer to achieve a goal.
+A journey is a sequence of customer interactions taken to achieve a goal.

 Many customer journeys occur across multiple channels.
 For example, a customer might see an item in a store, then use a smartphone to check comparable products and prices on websites.
-Next, they might ask for advice from family and friends on a social network; finally, they might use a tablet to make a purchase.
-Acoustic Journey Analytics helps you to understand this customer journey as a whole, without having to use separate tools to examine channels.
-Share your insights with customer experience designers to help them to design and deliver more consistent customer experiences that support your business goals and drive customer loyalty.
+Next, they might ask for advice from family and friends on a social network.
+Finally, they might use a tablet to buy.

 You can study the paths that customers travel in various ways, including the shortest paths, and the paths that generate the most revenue.
-This analysis can help you to determine whether your current marketing programs are influencing customer behavior in the ways that you expect.
-These insights can help you to deliver customer experiences that increase conversions, shorten the buying cycle, and deliver better user experiences across channels.
+This analysis can help you to determine whether your current marketing strategy is effective.
+You'll increase conversion, shorten the buying cycle, and deliver better user experiences across channels.

 An audience is a subset of your customer base.
-A journey report can include your entire customer population, or only a particular audience.
-For example, you might want to focus on only top-tier buyers, or customers from a particular demographic group.
+A journey report can include your entire customer population or only a particular audience.
+For example, you might want to focus on only top-tier buyers or a certain demographic.

 An audience can be public or private.
-A public audience is visible to other members of your organization and can be shared with other applications using Exchange; a private audience is visible only to you.
+A public audience is visible to other members of your organization.
+You can share it with other applications using Exchange.
+A private audience is visible only to you.

 A journey stage is one of five key stages in the customer experience with a brand.
-Each journey stage encompasses different types of interactions across the user experience.
+Each journey stage includes a different type of customer:

-Your customers are divided into five buckets from aware to loyal based on their interactions with your brand.
-Below find a description of each journey stage and the events that are assigned to each journey stage by default.
-Each event is associated with an event code that is used in Acoustic Exchange.
-When you configure the journey stages report, you can keep the default events or assign different events to stages.
-Here are the default events for each stage:
+Journey stages divide the customers into five types (from aware to loyal) based on their interactions with your brand.
+Below you'll find a description of each journey stage and the events assigned to it by default.
+Each event is associated with an event code used in Acoustic Exchange.

 Default aware events